kojix2/GFA-spec/GFA1.md

 P	third	11+;12-;13+	.,10J
 ```

-Note how usage of different delimeters in the first two paths disambiguates between the usage of a link vs a shortcut jump the same pair of oriented segments.
+Note how usage of different delimiters in the first two paths disambiguates between the usage of a link vs a shortcut jump the same pair of oriented segments.

 # `W` Walk line (since v1.1)